Winners of the Cortona Prize

 commissioned piece: Bird Songs (fl/cl/sax/vln/vc/pno)

-The Cortona Sessions for New Music and the DuoSolo Foundation invite composers age 18 and above (as of July 2, 2017), to submit scores for performance at the 2017 Cortona Sessions for New Music.
-Multiple works will be chosen by Sessions faculty as Cortona Special Selections which may be performed during evening concerts throughout the Sessions.
-Works may be up to 15 minutes in length (if a longer multi-movement work is submitted, select movements may be performed), and may be composed for any instrument or combination of instruments represented by the 2017 Cortona Sessions faculty.
-Composers of selected works will be offered immediate acceptance to the 2017 Cortona Sessions should they wish to participate.
+The Cortona Sessions for New Music and the International Foundation for Contemporary Music invite composers age 18 and above (as of May 23, 2020), to submit scores for performance at the 2020 Cortona Sessions for New Music.
+Works may be up to 15 minutes in length (if a longer multi-movement work is submitted, select movements may be performed), and may be composed for any instrument or combination of instruments represented by the 2020 Cortona Sessions faculty.
+Composers of selected works will be offered immediate acceptance to the 2020 Cortona Sessions should they wish to participate.
 One work/composer will receive The Cortona Prize.

 THE CORTONA PRIZE

-The Cortona Prize will be awarded to one composer whose work demonstrates particular skill and innovation.
-This composer will be offered a tuition-waiver* to attend the 2017 Cortona Sessions, enjoying all elements of the festival.
-If they accept the invitation, they will have the opportunity to write a new piece for performance by the Cortona Collective at at the 2018 Sessions.
-Their submitted work will be performed during the 2017 Sessions, and they will have all opportunities afforded to composition participants.
-If the recipient of the Cortona Prize chooses not to attend the Sessions, they will retain the title of Winner of the Cortona Prize, but will not receive the commission.
+The Cortona Prize will be awarded to one or composer whose work demonstrates particular skill and innovation.
+This composer will be offered a tuition-waiver* to attend the 2020 Cortona Sessions, enjoying all elements of the festival.
+If they accept the invitation, their submitted work will be performed during the 2020 Sessions, and they will have all opportunities afforded to composition participants.
+If the recipient of the Cortona Prize chooses not to attend the Sessions, they will retain the title of Winner of the Cortona Prize, but will not receive the performance.
+Winners of the Cortona Prize may be offered opportunities to compose new works for the Cortona Collective.

 *cortona prize winner must still pay for lodging for the duration of the Sessions, but all additional tuition costs will be waived

-Please submit scores by December 1, 2016 in electronic format (.pdf preferred) via email to:
+Please complete the application and submit fee using the above link, then submit scores by November 1, 2019 in electronic format (.pdf preferred) via email to:

 Recordings/Midi may be submitted, but are not required (dropbox links are acceptable).